-We like to say that collaboration is in our organizational DNA.
-For over 27 years, The Ocean Project has worked behind the scenes to support our network of partner organizations to catalyze collective action and grow the movement for our blue planet.
-We are data-driven and solutions-focused, and we punch far above our weight.
-Small by design, we take a strategic "network of networks" approach to our work so we can be as efficient and effective as possible and scale our impact.
-We have been virtual since 2013.
-Special thanks to the amazing young leaders and seasoned professionals worldwide who serve on our Advisory Councils!
+Collaboration is in our organizational DNA.
+For over 27 years, we have worked behind the scenes to support our network of organizations and catalyze collective action.
+Together, we are growing the movement for our blue planet.
+We are data-driven and solutions-focused.
+Intergenerational and lean by design (four full- and part-time team members, with great interns and volunteers), we take a "network of networks" approach to efficiently and effectively scale our impact.
+Special thanks to the amazing young leaders and seasoned professionals who serve on the World Ocean Day Youth Advisory Council and our Advisory Board!

 Our Team